 in Ontario Canada

-Bankruptcy is a scary word.
-Although bankruptcy provides debt relief, it also conjures up images of losing your home, no hope of rebuilding credit, and other unpleasant thoughts.
+Personal bankruptcy is a scary word.
+Although personal bankruptcy provides debt relief, it also conjures up images of losing your home, no hope of rebuilding credit, and other unpleasant thoughts.

 - Meet with a Licensed Insolvency Trustee to evaluate your financial situation